 On the other hand, System 2 has a very short touch-all requirement.
-This might be best satisfied using high-performance multi-level shuttle technology.
-The mini-load multi-level shuttle automated storage and retrieval system or AS-RS has an input/extractor device for each level of shelving.
-They all operate on multiple levels in multiple aisles at the same time, thereby achieving a much higher performance level.
+This might be best satisfied using high-performance multi-level shuttle technology or even a one level shuttle.
+The mini-load multi-level shuttle automated storage and retrieval system or AS-RS has a load handler that services multiple levels of shelving, whereas the one level shuttle services only one level at a time.
+Either of these systems can achieve a much higher performance level.

 The importance of understanding these differences in requirements and their influence on equipment selection is that each of these options has a different price point.
 There is actually a range of solutions with different price/performance positions.
 Carousels and the mini-load crane automated storage and retrieval system fall at the low-price end of the range; The multi-level mini-load shuttle automated storage and retrieval system falls at the high-price end.

 Using a multi-level shuttle automated storage and retrieval system to resolve the requirements of System 1 would be like using a bazooka to hunt mosquitos; And yet, you will find this equipment being applied to that application time-and-time again by suppliers who only have that option available to them.
-On the flip side of that, you would need a highly distorted carousel or mini-load crane automated storage and retrieval system to meet the requirements of system 2; Multi-level shuttles would likely hit their sweet-spot for storage and throughput, and be at a price point that better supports the return on investment (ROI).
+On the flip side of that, you would need a highly distorted carousel or mini-load crane automated storage and retrieval system to meet the requirements of system 2; Multi-level shuttles (not to be confused with the multishuttle)would likely hit their sweet-spot for storage and throughput, and be at a price point that better supports the return on investment (ROI).

 A manufacturer or distributor is likely to propose a design that draws on the narrow equipment solution set that they represent.
 On the other hand, a sophisticated systems integrator will have the knowledge and expertise to draw from a broader equipment solution set from multiple manufacturers.
 They will use a variety of data analysis tools to choose and validate an optimal equipment selection and fulfillment center design.
 Aligning with the proper integrator is crucial to your success.